This post may contain some affiliate links. If you make a purchase via the l link I will earn a small reward at no cost to you.

 Finding clothes or pyjamas that are breastfeeding friendly makes your life a lot easier.
 You can buy special clothes that are made for breastfeeding mums or you can adapt your wardrobe to be breastfeeding friendly.
 I liked to wear vest tops under a jumper or a floaty top so I could lift one top up and pull the vest top down.
 I also wore dresses with buttons down the front, these were really comfy when worn with leggings.

 Remember don’t leave it until the last minute.
-Stock up on your postpartum must haves while you have time to yourself.
+Stock up on those practical postpartum items you will need while you still have time to yourself.